 - 2% AEP event = expected to occur on average once in every 50 years

 - 1% AEP event = expected to occur on average once in every 100 years

 - 0.2% AEP event = expected to occur on average once in every 500 years

 What are the requirements if I am constructing a habitable building or shed/garage?

-You will need resource consent.
-If you are constructing a habitable building you will need to have a minimum floor level of 500mm above the identified inundation level for the property.
-If you are building a shed or garage, you could be allowed to build at ground level if you enter into a legal agreement with Council waiving any rights to complain if inundation occurs.
-For all of these buildings, you will also need to ensure they don't interfere with natural flowpaths or ponding areas.
-These will also require building consent.
+If your property is identified in the District Plan maps as a coastal inundation area, you will need a resource consent.
+If you are constructing a habitable building you will need to have a minimum floor level of 500mm above the identified coastal inundation level for the property.
+If you are building a shed or garage, you could be allowed to build at ground level if you enter into a legal agreement with Council waiving any rights to complain if coastal inundation occurs.
+For all of these buildings, you will need to ensure they don't interfere with natural flowpaths or ponding areas.
+You will also need a building consent.

 What about additions to existing habitable buildings or shed/garages?

 These will be treated in the same way as any new habitable building or shed/garage (as described above).
 For habitable buildings, this is the case even if the additions will be higher than the existing building.